 Output verification option.
 Must be one of "fix", "silentfix", "ignore", "warn", or "exception".
+May also be any combination of "fix" or "silentfix" with "+ignore", +warn, or +exception (e.g. "fix+warn").
 See Verification options for more info.

 Overwrite the output file if exists.